-• Incident notifications in the telecom sector (Article 13a of the Telecoms framework directive to be replaced by Article 40 of the EU Electronic Communications Code (EECC);ENISA currently supports the activities of the Article 13a Expert Group dealing with general surveillance of security in the telecom sector and producing annual summary reports on telecom incidents.
-In this context, ENISA works closely with several industry groups and supports the Article 13a expert group in the analysis of cross- cutting security issues.
-The new EECC will require substantial work and support as the scope of monitoring and reporting and security breaches will expand.
+• Incident notifications in the telecom sector (Article 13a of the Telecoms framework directive to be replaced by Article 40 of the EECC); ENISA currently supports the activities of the Article 13a Expert Group dealing with general surveillance of security in the telecom sector and producing annual summary reports on telecom incidents.
+In this context, ENISA works closely with several industry groups and supports the Article 13a expert group in the analysis of crosscutting security issues.
+The new EU Electronic Communications Code (EECC) to be adopted will require substantial work and support as the scope of monitoring and reporting and security breaches will expand.